MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 > [!IMPORTANT]
 > Customer Insights and Dataverse have to be in the same region to enable data sharing.
+> You must have global administrator role on the Dataverse environment
+> There should not be any previous/existing CI instance associated with that Dataverse environment aleady.
+Refer [here](manage-environments.md#Remove an existing/previous connection from a CI instance to a Dataverse environment) on how to remove any existing associations

 :::image type="content" source="media/dataverse-provisioning.png" alt-text="Configuration options to enable data sharing with Microsoft Dataverse.":::